m4sterbunny/ParasitesWithoutBorders/Indexing/Edition7/WordLists/readme.md

 3) produces duplicates

-Bianca has done us some python to remove the duplicates - it runs in the collab tool on gDrive This creates a csv - grab the data from this and put in notepad/sublime for use in inDesign.
+Bianca has done us some python to remove the duplicates - it runs in the collab tool on gDrive This creates a text file - grab the data from this - this is the index.